Jon Weber (musician): Early life

 Weber began playing at a very young age.
 He lived and performed for many years in Chicago, and currently resides in New York City.
 He has performed and recorded with a broad range of musicians in the United States, Europe, India, Japan, and Australia.

 Later life and career

-Weber's album Jazz Wagon was released in 1993, followed by a live album, Flying Keys, and It's Never Quite the Same, an album of tunes by composers Jay Livingston and Ray Evans.
+Weber's album Jazz Wagon was released in 1993 on imi Records, followed by a live album, Flying Keys, and It's Never Quite the Same, an album of tunes by composers Jay Livingston and Ray Evans.
 His most recent album, Simple Complex, features his own compositions.
 It was released in 2004 with Weber on piano, drummer Mark Walker, Eric Alexander on sax, trumpeters Diego Urcola and Roy Hargrove, bassists Avishai Cohen, Niels-Henning Ørsted Pedersen, Peter Washington and Gary Burton on vibraphone.